Disclosure

 • Priority access to premium support.

-With the free uTorrent version, you only get access to the uTorrent client.
-So you can basically just download torrents.
+The free uTorrent version only gives you access to the client.
+You can only download torrents.

 So Is uTorrent Pro Worth It?

-True, you can get rid of the ads if you modify a few ad-related settings.
-But the other perks are really nice.
-We especially like how you can instantly play HD video files when you download them.
-You can pretty much stream without waiting for the download to finish.
-Also, the file conversion feature is cool because it lets you instantly port downloaded files to your smartphone.
+You can get rid of ads by tweaking some settings.
+But the other perks are great.
+For example, you can instantly play HD video files after downloading.
+You can also stream without waiting for the download to finish.
+Plus, the file conversion feature lets you instantly move downloaded files to your smartphone.

-But the decision is really up to you.
-If you feel like you’d use those extra features on a regular basis, then definitely get uTorrent Pro since it’s not expensive at all.
+But it’s up to you.
+If you think you’ll use these extra features a lot, then uTorrent Pro is worth it.
+It’s not expensive at all.

 Which uTorrent Versions Should You Use?

-It’s best to use the latest uTorrent version – the one you see on uTorrent’s site.
-It has bug fixes, new features, and is more secure against security exploits.
-However, many torrent users also like using uTorrent 2.2.1 more.
-They prefer it because it’s lightweight, ad-free, and doesn’t come with bloatware.
+It’s best to use the latest uTorrent version – the one on uTorrent’s site.
+It has bug fixes, new features, and better security.
+Many torrent users also like using uTorrent 2.2.1 more.
+They prefer it because it’s lightweight, ad-free, and doesn’t have bloatware.

-If you do want to use uTorrent 2.2.1, make sure you use a legitimate download link.
-If you’re not careful, you can end up downloading a malicious file that’s only pretending to be a uTorrent client.
-The easiest way to find a good link is to just ask on Reddit – specifically on r/utorrent.
+If you want to use uTorrent 2.2.1, make sure to download from a trusted source.
+If you’re not careful, you might download a malicious file.
+The best way to find a good link is to ask on Reddit – on r/utorrent.

 Also, when you download uTorrent 2.2.1, make sure it meets these requirements: